 Ask any owner of a custom yacht why he or she pursued this route, and chances are you’ll hear a similar answer over and over.
 It’s the ability to get what you want versus what everyone else has, for example.
 Sometimes, you may feel as if a builder or designer reads your mind before you even express what you want.
 A repeat customer of Abeking & Rasmussen, American car dealer Herb Chambers, found himself in this situation several years ago.
 Upon seeing a concept design the builder was promoting, Chambers was struck by how well it reflected ideas of his own.
 After several conversations and visits to the German yard, Chambers took delivery of Excellence earlier this year.

-The 262’3” (79.95-meter) megayacht bears resemblance to the concept design Project Intensity.
+The 262’3” (79.95-meter) megayacht, which premiered at the Monaco Yacht Show in September, bears resemblance to the concept design Project Intensity.
 Abeking & Rasmussen collaborated with Winch Design for the concept’s styling, presented in 2015.
 She featured a striking inverted bow, paired with a proven technical platform, to generate interest.
 As chance would have it, it generated interest from Chambers, especially due to the extraordinary use of glass.
 Chambers at the time still owned Excellence V, but was looking forward to starting a new build, especially one with the open feeling conveyed by big panes of glass.
 With Project Intensity as a starting point, he and the shipyard and design teams perfected his vision.

 The most open-feeling—and certainly most open-looking—area aboard Excellence is the three-level atrium to starboard.
 It starts with a formal entry on the main deck and continues upward, past the owner’s deck.
 The towering glass required a good deal of thermal-insulation research by Abeking & Rasmussen, ensuring the sun streaming in wouldn’t heat up facing areas.
 The 60- to 80-mm-thick panes feature an insulating layer, as well as a silvery, reflective layer, too.
 It mirrors the surrounding environment as Excellence cruises by or sits at anchor.
 And, though at first glance you may not realize it, the glass panes curve.
 The superstructure as a whole arcs at an angle of six degrees, according to the shipyard.